jwowillo/md2web/README.md

 ## TODO
 * Disallow navigation to main.
-* Customize port.
 * Only read md files and folders.
 * Add static file support.
+(Will require a CDN application.)
+* Add customization support.
+(Will require a CDN application.)
 * Favicon support.
+(Will require a CDN application.)